inducer/loopy/doc/tutorial.rst

 ~~~~~~~~~~~

-To produce *nonconsecutive* array accesses, we'll switch the inner and outer tags in our parallization of the kernel:
+To produce *nonconsecutive* array accesses, we'll switch the inner and outer tags in our parallelization of the kernel:

 .. doctest::